yabinmeng/nosqlbench-build-docs/site/content/blog/http-rest/quickstart-http-rest.md

 * request_id - represents a unique ID used when making the http-rest calls.
 * auto_gen_token - this binding uses a newly added function `Token()`, providing the generation of a token required by Stargate.
 If an `auth_token` value is specified, the rest of the values passed to the Token function are ignored, as the logic to generate a new token is not invoked.
-If the `auth_token` is not specified, the `uri` can be specified along with the credentials used for requesting a token generation.
+If the `auth_token` is not specified, the `auth_uri` can be specified along with the credentials used for requesting a token generation.
 Note that the last 3 arguments all have defaults when customizations aren't required.
 * seq_key and seq_value - are values generated for use by rampup write operations.
 * rw_key and rw_value - are values generated for use by the main read and write operations.